 GPO's consolidated revenues (net of eliminations) are primarily derived from Printing & Binding and Appropriations.
-Consolidated revenues were \$961.9 million in fiscal 2021 and \$915.9 million in fiscal 2020.
+Consolidated revenues were \$1.1 billion in fiscal 2022 and \$961.9 million in fiscal 2021.
+FY 2022 marks the third time GPO has recorded revenues in excess of one billion dollars.